 There is a custom field on the template and that field is marked as inactive

 Resolve this by removing the custom field from the template or marking it as active.

 The template you are using is a shared template and one or more fields on the template do not exist on the current account

 Resolve this by reviewing any custom fields on the template and ensuring they exist in your NetSuite instance.
 Common reasons for a mismatch are when a user has created or shared a template from a sandbox account or someone else's NetSuite account.

-There is one or more field on the template that is read-only
+There are one or more fields on the template that are read-only

 Read-only fields cannot be updated.
 Resolve this by removing the entire column from the template or removing the mapping to the field in row number 1 just above the column name prior to upserting your data (mapping is hidden in a white font, once in the cell, refer to the formula bar to see the value).
 Note, that once the mapping or column is removed future downloads will ignore this field until you reload your template.
 To permanently remove the column delete it from your template definition.